-But even before that, the original Sender should have used the BCc: field for addresses being sent to contacts that do not know each-other.
+But let’s back up to the original sender.
+They should have used the BCc: field for addresses being sent to contacts that do not know each other.
 (I have an article about the Email Etiquette involved in Forwarding and using the BCc: field.)

 The bottom line is they caused the public display of email addresses to strangers.
-All because they did not take steps to protect their contact’s privacy in no way provides tacit permission for anyone to email folks they don’t know.
+All because they did not take steps to protect their contact’s privacy in no way provides tacit permission for anyone to continue to expose or email folks they do not know.

-That said, don’t be surprised if they do not appreciate getting an email from someone they don’t know regardless of who you both know in common or how important you think the connection may be.
+That said, don’t be surprised if they do not appreciate getting an email from someone they don’t know, regardless of who you both know in common or how important you think the connection may be.